 A dog is the most happy, confident and content when it’s in submission to its master.
 The dog can even do the job it’s trained for such as a military dog or a police dog, the dog is not afraid to do the work and get in the struggle because the dog has submitted to his master and is confident.
 We have a master as well, a perfect, sovereign all powerful, all knowing master, and when we are in submission to Him, we can have full confidence that His providential hand is guiding us.
 We can face the battle courageously.

 In war, I wouldn’t describe soldiers as comfortable, but they are steadfast.
 They are resolute.
 They are faithful.
 They are focused on the victory.
 They act in assurance that there is no other option to win the battle but to persevere.
 Our peace as a follower of Jesus in this pilgrimage is dependent on our response.
-Will we choose to be like Daniel saying, I will pray publicly and openly no matter the cost or like David, courageously facing the giant, or Abraham willing to sacrifice his treasured son.
+Will we choose to be like Daniel saying, I will pray publicly and openly no matter the cost or like David, courageously facing the giant.
 Or will we be like Jonah, who chose not to obey and in his restlessness ended him in the belly of a fish.
 Jonah tried to hold on to his own comfort, and the comfort he thought he had, that was taken from him.
 Our Lord said, “Whoever saves his life will lose it, and whoever loses his life for Christ’s sake will gain it.”

 Biblical comfort and peace look different in light of eternity.
 Worldly peace and comfort is false security.
 Following Jesus is the only way.
 It will be costly but it’s too costly not to; your life depends upon it.
 Choose to follow Jesus no matter the cost.
 He reigns victorious and we can trust Him.
 He is making all things work together for good.
 Give thanks in all circumstances for this is the will of God in Christ Jesus.
 If you have chosen to follow Jesus, nothing can separate you from the love of God!
 Nothing!